osgi/osgi.enroute.site/_services/osgi.enroute.webserver.capabilities.md

 	@Component(name="osgi.enroute.examples.webserver")
 	public class WebserverApplication  { }

-Several web resources are provided by the enRoute base API.
+Several web resources are declared by the enRoute base API.

 See [OSGi enRoute Webserver example][webserver] for more example code.
 This example uses an example [Web Resource][webserver-resource] that demonstrates how to build/wrap web resources.